Lazy

 veclhadamardmax(*vs, key=None)

-Return the elementwise maximum of vectors.
+Return the elementwise maximum.

 Source code in vector\lazy\elementwise.py